2BitWizard/GB_Mini_Camera/README.md

 I've ordered the long board to fit it in a regular camera shell.
 It can be broken at the "neck" to use a shorter shell.

 ![](/Showcase_1.png)
+Some note:
-Some note: I've ordered the signal inverter in the wrong package on Aliexpess (package SC−74A, it was referenced as SC-88A but it was not).
-It fits on the original traces, and it is easier to solder than the SC-88A.
+- I've ordered the signal inverter in the wrong package on Aliexpess (package SC−74A, it was referenced as SC-88A but it was not).
+It barely fits on the original traces, and it is easier to solder than the SC-88A.
 As long as the chip marking begins by V6, pinout is the same.
-And as said, using a 22 pf capacitor for C10 led to graphical glitches on my side.
-As I know that this cap is particularly crucial for FRAM stability, I've tried doubling or divding the value by two.
+- Using a 22 pf capacitor for C10 led to graphical glitches on my side.
+As I know that this cap is particularly crucial for FRAM stability, I've tried doubling or dividing the value by two.
 Doubling to 44 pf with two 22 pf in parallel fixes the graphical glitches.
+So I recommend using a single 39 pf instead of a 22 pf for C10.
-Also I've soldered C16 even if it is not required.
+- I've soldered C16 even if it is not required.
+- I've used old new stock of Panasonic MA784 Schottky diode because I have some.

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork with relevant informations excavated from that fucking information black hole which is Discord.